Liwmo/liwmo.github.io/_posts/2017-11-07-gradient-descent-part-2.markdown

 <img src="/assets/images/grad_descent_6.png"/>

-The left plot represents our [unnormalized features][4] (one is $$x$$ while the other is $$x^2$$; this is a fairly dramatic difference).
-Notice how elliptical and elongated the bottom is.
-As a result, we may take lots of tiny steps and spend forever inching towards the bottom of the basin when compared to the right-hand side.
+The left plot represents [unnormalized features][4]; the axes would be $$x$$ and $$x^2$$ in our case.
+Notice how elliptical and elongated the base is.
+As a result, we will take lots of tiny steps and spend forever inching towards the bottom of the basin when compared to the right side.
 Furthermore, we may overshoot and form a little zig-zag pattern, especially around the narrow chasm.
 Contrast this to the ["normalized" plot][5] on the right, which takes predictable steps and always points towards the center.

 There are a few different ways of rescaling.
 If you're familiar with statistics, you could always standardize the data by computing the z-score,